afaqwaheed/afaq-waheed-portfolio/app/public/wp-content/plugins/header-footer-elementor/readme.txt

 5. Default widgets available with Elementor Header & Footer Builder.

 == Changelog ==

+= 1.6.41 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.24 version.
+- Improvement: Implemented widget output caching to enhance page performance.
+- Improvement: Updated the deprecated code in codebase.

+= 1.6.40 =
+- Improvement: Navigation Menu - The dropdown menu now extends to full width when the navigation menu container is set to full width on smaller screens.
+- Fix: Navigation Menu – Console error for undefined property ‘left’.

+= 1.6.39 =
+- Improvement: Updated minimum PHP version requirement to 7.4.

+= 1.6.38 =
+- Improvement: Improved code quality syntax and security checks for better coding standards and practices.

+= 1.6.37 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.23 version.

+= 1.6.36 =
+- Fix: This update addressed a security bug.
+Props to Wordfence for privately reporting it to our team.
+Please make sure you are using the latest version on your website.

+= 1.6.35 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.22 version.
+- Improvement: Updated sanitize SVG function.
+- Fix: Search - Compatibility with Polylang switcher.

+= 1.6.34 =
+- Fix: Navigation Menu - Submenus show up for few seconds during the page load
+- Fix: Navigation Menu - Huge icon show up for few seconds during the page load
+- Fix: Navigation Menu - Unable to click on submenu when top distance is added for dropdown

+= 1.6.33 =
+- Fix: Unable to edit the Header/Footer with Elementor in few cases.

+= 1.6.32 =
+- Fix: Improved plugin security.

+= 1.6.31 =
+- Fix: Conflict with WP SVG Images plugin.

+= 1.6.30 =
+- Fix: Improved error messages during plugin activation.

+= 1.6.29 =
+- Fix: Navigation Menu – The submenu container opens without hovering over the parent menu item.
+- Fix: This update addressed a security bug.
+Props to Wordfence.

+= 1.6.28 =
+- Fix: Error messages appearing for Display rules.

+= 1.6.27 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.21 version.
+- Improvement: Compatibility with PHP 8.3 version.
+- Fix: This update addressed a security bug.
+Props to Wordfence.

 = 1.6.26 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.20 version.